 - bio and biotech (cognition, brain sims)

 - the role of tech companies in our society (social network responsibility)

 - AI/ML and blockchain (they’re meme-y fields but there are things to learn)

 - consulting (the sum of the above two)

 Some older interests that I have considered going into for my career and have done at least 50 hours of research in:

 - information security and user privacy (whether my own or for entire systems)

 - automated exploit generation (fuzzing, symbolic execution)

-- networks (routers and firewalls, reverse engineering them)
+- networks (routers and firewalls, reversing them)

 - social network design (from cryptography primitives and from the perspective of abuse)